LinuxBeaver/LinuxBeaver/README.md

 FEB 27 2024 NEWS -  BEVEL, CUSTOM BEVEL, SHARP BEVEL AND INNER GLOW WERE OFFICIALLY ACCEPTED INTO GEGL'S MASTER BRANCH AND WILL BE IN THE NEXT GIMP RELEASE

 March 10 2024 NEWS - A SPECIAL BRANCH OF GEGL EFFECTS IS OFFICIALLY IN GIMP 3 - WE CALL IT GEGL STYLES

+March 11 2024 NEWS - If you already have my plugins and use Gimp 2.10 and don't want to update to Gimp 3 then don't update anymore as these plugins won't work on Gimp 2.10.32 / GEGL 0.4.46 or earlier.

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========